 Ensemble Lumaka is formed by a fine group of classically trained musicians that specializes in interpreting music from the first half of the 20th century.
-They created program of (well and less well known) music from the 20’s.
+They created a program of (well and less well-known) music from the 20’s.
 As a framework, this series of concerts had been programmed in iconic buildings from the «Amsterdamse School» architectural style, a shared interest of myself and the musicians.
-I like how deliberately aesthetic and bold this style is – without disregarding the political, social or conceptual implications it had.
+I like how deliberately aesthetic and bold this style is – without disregarding the political, social, or conceptual implications it had.

-Subsequently, I draw a slighlty simplified version of his hand-drawn letter-forms, which became the basis for this poster design.
+Subsequently, I draw a slightly simplified version of his hand-drawn letter forms, which became the basis for the graphic identity and poster designs.